Who are CBD consumers in Switzerland ? A 2021 Study by uWeed and IG Hemp

 CBD In Switzerland consumer study, in partnership with IG Hemp

 In recent years, CBD has been gaining in popularity on the European continent and throughout the world.
 Unknown to the general public until recently, CBD, or cannabidiol, is increasingly appreciated by consumers.
 Many of them find it aids physical relaxation and stress reduction.
-Products based on CBD, a molecule of the Cannabis Sativa, are authorized in most European countries, as long as their THC concentration remains below a certain threshold (1% in Switzerland).
+According to the CBD study, Products based on CBD, a molecule of the Cannabis Sativa, are authorized in most European countries.
+As long as their THC concentration remains below a certain threshold (1% in Switzerland).

 As a result, the number of CBD enthusiasts continues to grow. uWeed, Switzerland’s largest online CBD e-commerce platform, wanted to find out more about them.
 In collaboration with IG Hemp Switzerland, we interviewed 1170 national CBD consumers to find out more about them.
 Including, which products they like the most, and what they’re looking for.
 A few months down the line, here’s what we found out!